The snow is melting, the birds are chirping, the daffodils are peeking out from the freshly thawed ground. It’s spring!

 If you intend to put these purchases on credit, make sure you have a plan to pay it off in full.
 If not, you could be carrying the purchasing decisions you make this spring into the next season…and the next and the next.

-Final Thoughts on a Spring Spruce Up at Home
+Final Thoughts on Sprucing Up Your Home

 There is plenty to do to keep your home feeling sweet this spring.
 Crossing off some routine maintenance can keep a bunch of small projects from turning into big issues.

 After you tackle the needs, there are plenty of wants to address for your home both inside and out.
-By creating lists of the things you need to do and the things you want to do, you’ll have a clearer picture of how much this spring spruce up will cost.
+By creating lists of the things you need to do and the things you want to do, you’ll have a clearer picture of how much this spring house spruce up will cost.

 Once you’ve got your lists and your money game plan, you can roll up your sleeves and get to work.